 Why should we care whether a cyclone is driven by surface fluxes or baroclinity?
 From a practical forecasting standpoint, the spatial distributions of weather hazards, like rain and wind, can be very different, as can be the development time scales and fundamental predictability.

-In classical baroclinic cyclones, the strongest winds are often found in frontal zones and can be far from the cyclone center, and precipitation is usually heaviest in these frontal zones and in a shield of slantwise ascent extending poleward from the surface cyclone.
+In classical baroclinic cyclones, the strongest winds are often found in frontal zones and can be far from the cyclone center, while precipitation is usually heaviest in these frontal zones and in a shield of slantwise ascent extending poleward from the surface cyclone.
 There is long experience in forecasting baroclinic storms, and today’s numerical weather prediction (NWP) of these events has become quite accurate, even many days ahead.
 Importantly, baroclinic cyclones are well resolved by today’s NWP models.
 While baroclinic cyclones can intensify rapidly, both the magnitude and timing of intensification are usually forecast accurately, and uncertainties are well quantified by NWP ensembles.

 By contrast, the physics of tropical cyclone intensification, involving a positive feedback between surface winds and surface enthalpy fluxes, results in an intense, concentrated core with high winds and heavy precipitation (which can be snow in the case of polar lows).
 The eyewalls of surface flux-driven cyclones are strongly frontogenetical (Emanuel, 1997), further concentrating wind and rain in an annulus of mesoscale dimensions.
 The intensity of surface flux-driven cyclones can change very rapidly and often unpredictably, presenting a severe challenge to forecasters.
 For example, Hurricane Otis of 2023 intensified from a tropical storm to a Category 5 hurricane in about 30 hours, devastating Acapulco, Mexico, with little warning from forecasters.
 The small size of the core of high winds and heavy precipitation means that small errors in the forecast position of the center of the storm can lead to large errors in local wind and precipitation predictions.
 Surface flux-driven cyclones are too small to be well resolved by today’s global NWP models, and even if they were well resolved, fundamental predictability studies show high levels of intrinsic unpredictability of rapid intensity changes (Zhang et al., 2014).